E-Type Evolution Exhibition at the British Motor MuseumMonday 15th March to Monday 28th June

 The D-type was an evolution of the C-type both structurally and body-wise.
 Instead of a complete steel spaceframe the car was built around a very strong central tub, with a spaceframe holding the engine and gearbox and front suspension.
 The rear axle and suspension were fixed to the rear bulkhead.
 The body was clothed with clamshell sections front and rear and the rear fin was developed to improve high speed stability at Le Mans.

-Next to the D-type is the prototype car E2A.
 Jaguar built two prototypes, more as evolutions of the D-type than specifically part of the E-Type project.
-E1A was built in 1957 and looks like a three quarter sized E-Type.
+E1A was built in 1957 and looks like a small E-Type.
 The E-Type shape was starting to emerge.
 The central tub was extended to include the rear of the car with Bob Knight’s new Independent Rear Suspension fitted.
 The car was test driven by Sir William Lyons, Bill Heynes and Norman Dewis.
 It was also loaned to motorist journalist Christopher Jennings, for a weekend in Wales, who gave Sir William very positive feedback.

 E1A was scrapped in 1959 and replaced with E2A which was a much stronger construction with the IRS setup fixed to the body on rubber mounts to remove vibration.

 American racing driver Briggs Cunningham saw E2A and asked Sir William if he could enter it for the 1960 Le Mans race.
 It raced in Cunningham’s colour of white with blue stripes and appeared in the entry list as ‘D-type Modified’.
 It retired with engine problems after 29 laps.
 Its 3 litre (Le Mans spec) XK engine was swapped for a 3.8 litre one, necessitating the addition of a bonnet bulge which was riveted in place – and came to be an iconic part of the E-Type when launched.